x0xr00t/KPN-FilePathTraversal-POC-2023/README.md

 3. **Markdown formatting**: Ensured proper Markdown elements are used (e.g., code blocks, bullet points).
 4. **Mitigation section**: Highlighted specific recommendations to prevent such vulnerabilities.
 5. **Conclusion and references**: Added a conclusion to summarize the importance of mitigating this type of attack and included references for further reading.

-This version is more polished, clear, and ready for a professional setting like GitHub or a formal vulnerability report.